marioalmonte/accessitrans-aria/README.md

 ## Installation

-1. Download the `elementor-aria-translator.zip` file from the GitHub releases page
+1. Download the `accessitrans-aria.zip` file from the GitHub releases page
-2. Upload the files to the `/wp-content/plugins/elementor-aria-translator/` directory of your WordPress installation or install directly through WordPress by uploading the ZIP file
+2. Upload the files to the `/wp-content/plugins/accessitrans-aria/` directory of your WordPress installation or install directly through WordPress by uploading the ZIP file
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings → Elementor ARIA Translator to configure the plugin options
+4. Go to Settings → AccessiTrans to configure the plugin options
 5. Configure ARIA attributes in Elementor (see usage instructions)

 ## Usage